sujith-eag/vu-library/docs/mca/rm/u11.md

 # Research Methodology

->[!note] **Syllabus :**
+>[!note] Syllabus :
->**Research Methodology:** Introduction, meaning of research, Objectives of research, Types of research, Research approaches, Significance of research, Research methods versus methodology, Research and scientific method, Research process, Criteria of good research, Problems encountered by researchers in India.
+>Meaning of research,
+>Objectives of research,
+>Types of research,
+>Research approaches,
+>Significance of research,
+>Research methods versus methodology,
+>Research and scientific method,
+>Research process,
+>Criteria of good research,
+>Problems encountered by researchers in India.

 ## Meaning of Research

 >[!caution] Question
 >Define Research / Research Methodology with Suitable Examples

-Research refers to a methodical process that involves stating a problem, forming a hypothesis, gathering relevant information, analyzing data, and drawing conclusions that either solve the problem or provide theoretical insights.
+**Research** refers to a methodical process that involves stating a problem, forming a hypothesis, gathering relevant information, analyzing data, and drawing conclusions that either solve the problem or provide theoretical insights.

+**Research** is a careful investigation or inquiry, especially through a systematic search for new facts in a specific topic to find solutions to problems.

-Research methodology refers to the systematic, theoretical analysis of the methods applied to a field of study.
+**Research methodology** refers to the systematic, theoretical analysis of the methods applied to a field of study.
 It includes the concepts, principles, and procedures that guide a research project.

-**Definitions:**

-- A scientific and systematic search for relevant information on a specific topic.

-- A careful investigation or inquiry, especially through a systematic search for new facts.

-- A quest for knowledge through objective and systematic methods to find solutions to problems.

 ## Objectives of Research